 If you are a surviving beneficiary other than a spouse.

 If you receive a payment from the Plan because of the participant's death and you are a designated beneficiary other than a surviving spouse, the only rollover option you have is to do a direct rollover to an inherited IRA.
 Payments from the inherited IRA will not be subject to the 10% additional income tax on early distributions.
 You will have to receive required minimum distributions from the inherited IRA.

 Payments under a qualified domestic relations order.
-If you are the spouse or former spouse of the participant who receives a payment from the Plan under a qualified domestic relations order (QDRO), you generally have the same options the participant would have (for example, you may roll over the payment to your own IRA or an eligible employer plan that will accept it).
-Payments under the QDRO will not be subject to the 10% additional income tax on early distributions.
+If you are the spouse or former spouse of the participant who receives a payment from the Plan under a qualified domestic relations order (QDRO), you generally have the same options and the same tax treatment that the participant would have (for example, you may roll over the payment to your own IRA or an eligible employer plan that will accept it).
+However, payments under the QDRO will not be subject to the10% additional income tax on early distributions.

-If you are a nonresident alien
+If you are a nonresident allen